codelingo/docs/docs/getting-started.md

 ### `lingo <resource> list`

-The CodeLingo Platform supports an eco-system of Lexicons, Tenets and Bots.
+The CodeLingo Platform supports an ecosystem of Lexicons, Tenets and Bots.
 The lingo client is used to discover them.
 For example, to list available lexicons run the following:

 ```bash
 $ lingo lexicon list